JacksonBurns/fastprop/paper/paper.md

 In the reference study, Chemprop achieved an AUROC of 0.85 with modest hyperparameter optimization and an improved AUROC of 0.88 by incorporating the atomic descriptors calculated as part of QuantumScents.
 `fastprop`, using neither these descriptors nor the 3D structures, outperforms both models with an AUROC of 0.910+/-0.001 with only descriptors calculated from the molecules' SMILES.
 The GitHub repository contains an example of generating custom descriptors incorporating the 3D information from QuantumScents and passing these to `fastprop`; impact on the performance was negligible.

-### SIDER
-First described by Kuhn et al. in 2015 [@sider], the Side Effect Resource (SIDER) database has become a standard property prediction benchmark.
-This challenging dataset maps around 1.4k compounds, including small molecules, metals, and salts, to any combination of 27 side effects - leading performers are only slightly better than random guessing (AUROC 0.5).

-Among the best performers in literature is the previously discussed CMPNN [@cmpnn] with a reported AUROC of 0.666+/-0.007, which narrowly outperforms Chemprop at 0.646+/-0.016.
-Using the same approach, `fastprop` achieves a decent AUROC of 0.636+/-0.019.
-Despite many of the entries in this dataset being atypical for `mordred` near-leading performance is still possible, supporting the robustness and generalizability of this framework.

 ### Pgp
 First reported in 2011 by Broccatelli and coworkers [@pgp], this dataset has since become a standard benchmark and is included in the Therapeutic Data Commons (TDC) [@tdc] model benchmarking suite.